CodeforAustralia/cese-snippet/README.md

 firebase serve --only functions,hosting
 ```

 To work on the client app, you will need to launch a development session.
-Alternatively built files are served in combination with `firebase serve` from from `./client/build`
+Alternatively built files are served in combination with `firebase serve` from `./client/build`

 ```bash
 cd client